HACKERALERT/Picocrypt/README.md

 </ul>

 # Security
 Security is Picocrypt's sole focus.
 I was in need of a secure, reliable, and future-proof encryption tool that didn't require bloatware and containers, but I couldn't find one, so I created Picocrypt.
 Picocrypt uses XChaCha20-Poly1305, which is a revision of the eSTREAM winner, Salsa20.
 XChaCha20-Poly1305 has been through a significant amount of cryptanalysis and was selected by security engineers at Google to be used in modern TLS suites.
-It's considered to be the future of encryption, and makes Picocrypt more secure than Bitlocker, NordLocker, and 7-Zip.
+It's considered to be the future of symmetric encryption, and makes Picocrypt more secure than Bitlocker, NordLocker, and 7-Zip.
 It's used by Cloudflare, Google, and many other forward-thinking companies.

 For key derivation, Picocrypt uses Argon2ID, winner of the PHC (Password Hashing Competition), which was completed in 2015.
 Argon2ID is even slower than Scrypt and Bcrypt (for those that don't understand crypto, this is a good thing), making GPU, ASIC, and FPGA attacks impractical due to the huge amount of RAM that is used and written to during the key derivation.

 For key checking and CRCs, SHA3_512 (standardized Keccak) is used.
 Before decrypting, Picocrypt checks whether the password is correct by comparing <i>the derived key</i> to a SHA3_512 hash stored in the encrypted file.
 SHA3 is the latest standard for hashing recommended by the NIST.
-It's a modern and well-designed hash function that's open-source and unpatented.
+It's a modern and well-designed hash function that's open-source, unpatented, and royalty-free.

-XChaCha20-Poly1305, Argon2, and SHA3 are well recognized within the cryptography community and are all mature and future-proof.
+XChaCha20-Poly1305, Argon2, and SHA3 are well recognized within the cryptography community and are all considered to be mature and future-proof.
 Let me get this clear: <i>I did not write the crypto for Picocrypt</i>.
 Instead, I followed cryptography's number one rule: <i>Don't roll your own crypto</i>.
 Picocrypt uses two Python libraries, <code>argon2-cffi</code> and <code>pycryptodome</code>, both of which are well known and popular within the Python community.
 Picocrypt also uses Python's standard <code>hashlib</code> for SHA3_512.
 For people who want to know how Picocrypt handles the crypto, or for the paranoid, here is a breakdown of how Picocrypt protects your data:

 <ol>
-	<li>A 16-byte salt (for Argon2ID) and a 24-byte nonce (for XChaCha20) is generated using a CSPRNG (Python's <code>os.urandom()</code>)</li>
+	<li>A 16-byte salt (for Argon2) and a 24-byte nonce (for XChaCha20) is generated using a CSPRNG (Python's <code>os.urandom()</code>)</li>
 	<li>
 		The encryption/decryption key is generated through Argon2ID using the salt above and the following parameters:
 		<ul>
-			<li>Time cost: 16</li>
+			<li>Time cost: 8</li>
-			<li>Memory cost: 2^30 (1GB)</li>
+			<li>Memory cost: 2^30 (1GiB)</li>
-			<li>Parallelism: 4</li>
+			<li>Parallelism: 8</li>
 		</ul>
 	</li>
 	<li>If decrypting, compare the derived key with the SHA3_512 hash of the correct key stored in the ciphertext.
 If encrypting, compute the SHA3_512 of the derived key and add to ciphertext.</li>